 FICO – it's an acronym you hear and read a lot about, but do you know what it means?
-Fair Isaac Corporation (“FICO®”), is a data analytics company founded in 1956, and is focused on consumer credit score analytics.
+Fair Isaac Corporation (“FICO®”), is a data analytics company, and is focused on consumer credit score analytics.

 Based on what we know, FICO weights certain criteria differently, including: